LJWang-2002/EEMSAGAN/README.md

 ## Train EEMSAGAN

-Our experiment is implemented using the BasicsR framework.
-First, we need to import the edge loss function into the basicsR/losses directory to integrate it successfully into the model.
+Our experiment is implemented using the Basicsr framework.
+First, we need to import the edge loss function into the 'basicsr/losses' directory to integrate it successfully into the model.

 ### Train Generator